whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 ## Feature Life Cycle Rules

-Feature life cycles and tracking rules are necessary in understanding changes to a `wof:id`, what constitutes a change, and how [Who's On First](https://whosonfirst.mapzen.com/) tracks new, existing, and outdated features.
+Feature life cycle rules are necessary in understanding changes to a `wof:id`, what constitutes a change, and how [Who's On First](https://whosonfirst.mapzen.com/) tracks new, existing, and outdated features.
 By following the steps below, a standard is set in Who's On First to ensure that all users and mapping services are able to follow along with changes to a feature and the history of a given feature.

+It is important to understand that Who's On First's rules may differ when compared to what a data user would assume.
+This could mean that while a feature in Who's On First was given a new record and `wof:id`, a specific user may not agree with that change - therefore, it is important for us to outline the rules and guidelines around Who's On First features and the `wof:id` field so users and their mapping services can optimize their data usage.

 ### What is a `wof:id`?